 What It Really Means: Man in suit levitating.

 We can see that this is a man in a suit levitating, but that doesn't explain much, nor does it call out his fedora.
-Emojipedia also mentions that it's someones referred to as "Rude Boy."
-We may have found our new favorite emoji.
+Emojipedia also mentions that it's sometimes referred to as "Rude Boy."
+We may have found our new favorite emoji to use when someone ghosts on us.

 What We Think It Means: A lanyard or medal.